LaBoulange/tezos-baker/README.md

 These changes involve the following steps:

 - Copy the file `usr/local/bin/install-tezos-baker.sh` of this repository to the `BAKER_INSTALLATION_DIR` directory of your machine.
-- Make sure this file is executable by the users intended to run or service the baker (see [Operating instructions](#operating-instructions) section above).
+- Make sure this file is executable by the user intended to run or service the baker (see [Operating instructions](#operating-instructions) section above).
 - Add the following line to `BAKER_INSTALLATION_DIR/tezos-env.sh` just before the ``. `which tezos-constants.sh` `` statement (if in doubt, please refer to `usr/local/bin/tezos-env.sh.template` for guidance):
     - `export BAKER_ARCH='amd64'` or `export BAKER_ARCH='arm64'` depending on the architecture you are using for baking.
 - Update your Tezpay `config.hjson` file to enable `payouts-substitutor` extension